 Verify the Debt

-Request written notice of the debt, which should include the amount owed, the name of the original creditor and information on how to dispute the debt if you don’t believe it is valid.
+Request written notice of the debt, which should include the amount you owe, the name of the original creditor and information on how to dispute it if you don’t believe it’s valid.
 By law, collectors must provide this within five days of your request.
 If it appears the debt is a result of identity theft, report it to the Federal Trade Commission by calling 877-ID-THEFT (438-4338).

 Verify the Agency